ingo/ingo.github.io/_recipes/stromboli.md

 ---
-title: Stromboli
-original_title: Stromboli
+author: Once Upon a Chef
 category: Entrees
 description: Perfect for game day and a huge crowd-pleaser, stromboli is like a rolled-up version of pizza.
+favorite: "\u2713"
 image: stromboli.jpg
+original_title: Stromboli
 size: 6 servings
+source: https://www.onceuponachef.com/recipes/stromboli.html
 time: 2 hours
-author: Once Upon a Chef
-source: https://www.onceuponachef.com/recipes/stromboli.html
-favorite: ✓
+title: Stromboli
 ---

 Stromboli, an Italian-American dish that originated in the city of Philadelphia, is like a rolled-up version of pizza.
 Filled with cheese and Italian deli meats, like pepperoni, salami, and ham, and served with marinara sauce for dipping, it’s a huge crowd-pleaser – perfect for game day, an easy dinner, or anytime you’re having people over.
 Just keep in mind that stromboli disappears quickly; I recommend making two rolls, especially if you’re feeding men and boys.